ibm-cloud-docs/secrets-manager/feature-overview.md

 For more information, see [Upgrading to the Standard plan](/docs/secrets-manager?topic=secrets-manager-create-instance#upgrade-instance-standard).

-For more information about pricing, see [Pricing](/docs/secrets-manager?topic=secrets-manager-pricing#standard-plan).
+For more information about pricing, see [Pricing for the Trial and Standard plans](/docs/secrets-manager?topic=secrets-manager-pricing#plans).

 ## Vault Dedicated plan
 {: #vault-dedicated-plan-overview}